 - Repeat the dipping into buttermilk and back into the flour-cornmeal mixture a SECOND time, again gently pressing so that the double-coating sticks.

-- Immediately and carefully place the coated tomato slices into the 'very' hot oil, being careful not to splatter the hot oil and not overcrowding the tomatoes.
+- Immediately and carefully place the coated tomato slices into the 'very' hot oil in a heavy cast iron skillet, being careful not to splatter the hot oil and not overcrowding the tomatoes.

 - I like to cook about 5 or 6 slices at a time so that the temperature of the oil does not drop and cause the tomatoes to cook slower and become more greasy.